VeryBigSad/unnamedBot/readme.md

 # Unnamed bot
 Copy of mooomooo with some original features and (very) bad stability.
 If you actually want to use this bot - hit me up, I might do something so that it'll be more usable.

+***
+I'd not recommend using this right now.
+It's _very_ hard to set up, and soon there will be a second version (currently in development in branch v2) which would provide more stability and would allow for more tinkering with the config.
 ## What can it do?

 Commands in-game (you can modify the prefix and disable some of these commands):